jobindjohn/vivaplus_v0.2/README.md

 # VIVA+ Open Human Body Models

-Average female(50F) and male(50M) human body models for injury assessment
+Human body finite element (FE) models for injury assessment

 The VIVA+ models are under active development, with frequent alpha releases of preliminary models.
-It is recommended that you use the latest stable alpha version.
+It is recommended that you use the latest stable version.

 Join the **users' community** [![project chat](https://img.shields.io/badge/zulip-join_chat-brightgreen.svg)](https://vivaplus.zulipchat.com)